Aridis Provides Corporate Update

-/EIN News/ -- LOS GATOS, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- Aridis Pharmaceuticals, Inc. (Nasdaq: ARDS) (“Aridis” or the “Company”), a biopharmaceutical company, today announced a corporate update on recent developments.
+LOS GATOS, Calif., March 31, 2023 (GLOBE NEWSWIRE) -- Aridis Pharmaceuticals, Inc. ARDS ("Aridis" or the "Company"), a biopharmaceutical company, today announced a corporate update on recent developments.

 The Company received written notice from MedImmune Limited ("MedImmune") terminating a certain license covering AR-320, a product candidate currently being evaluated for the prevention of Ventilator Acquired Pneumonia (VAP) in a Phase 3 clinical trial, between the companies ("License Agreement"), dated July 12, 2021 and amended August 9, 2021, due to a license payment matter.
 Based on the failure of MedImmune to assist in the necessary technology transfer pursuant to Section 3.5.2 of the License Agreement, the Company notified MedImmune on March 24, 2023 that it was in material breach of Section 3.5.2 and requested that the material breach be cured as soon as possible.
 As a result of this sudden, unexpected termination, Aridis has placed its AR-320-003 Phase 3 clinical study on hold.